for putting and the swing

 2. The Swing (non-putting swings)

 2. Don’t “move off the ball” (to the trailing side) on the backswing.
-Moving to the trailing side again makes it very difficult to get back into the hitting position, requiring a lot of leg work and timing.
-If you don’t move off the ball, less physical effort and physical coordination is required, so the swing is more consistent.
+Moving to the trailing side again makes it very difficult to get back into the hitting position, requiring a lot of unnecessary leg work and timing.
+If you don’t move off the ball, less physical effort and physical coordination is required, so the swing is easier to produce and thus more consistent.
 To learn to stay centered, put your feet together, then pose in various positions of the swing, keeping the weight on each foot the same.